Gamerrethink/aws-bootcamp-cruddur-2023/journal/week5.md

-# Week 5 — DynamoDB and Serverless Caching
+# Week 5 — DynamoDB and Serverless Caching (HELL WEEK)

 The following information outlines tasks that I've completed for Week 5 of the AWS bootcamp.